 The concept is to use Canonical Correlation Analysis to determine the two-dimensional linear projection that best unwinds the path.
 Given two matrices, CCA iteratively calculates linear combinations of the matrix variates for each matrix, known as canonical variate pairs, that maximize covariance.
 These pairs are chosen to be orthogonal, so they give rise to a projection subspace.
-To unwind $P$, we use CCA to compare $P$ against a degree $d$ polynomial design matrix $P_d$, The first two canonical variate pairs are used to construct a two-dimensional projection that maximizes the covariance between the projections of $P$ and $P_d$.
-This process generates a two-dimensional subspace on which we can project all of $X$.
-Regularization is required to avoid singularity because $p$ is often much greater than $k$.
-The regularization constant for $P$ is chosen using cross-validation.
-No regularization constant is needed for $P_d$.
-See \citet{rCCA} for details.
+To unwind $P$, we use CCA to compare $P$ against a degree $d$ polynomial design matrix $P_d$, In doing so, we are linearly transforming the path so that its shape best matches that of a degree $d$ parametric polynomial.
+The first two canonical variate pairs are used to construct a two-dimensional projection that maximizes the covariance between the projections of $P$ and $P_d$.
+This process generates a two-dimensional projection subspace onto which we can project the path and both groups.

+In most cases, however, regularization is required to avoid singularity because $p$ is often much greater than $k$.
+RCCA \citep{RCCA} adds a regularization constant along the diagonals of each covariance matrix to ensure nonsingularity.
+The regularization constant for $P$ is chosen via cross-validation, and no regularization constant is needed for $P_d$.

 One issue with this method is the projected path often travels along the outskirts of the plot.
 This is due to the near-orthogonality of high-dimensional data \citep{near-orthogonal}.
 Because the non-path points are often nearly orthogonal with the projection subspace, they are overly shrunk in the projection.
 The path points are less affected because the projection subspace is selected to retain the path's shape.
 While this phenomenon doesn't discredit the entire plot, it leads to misrepresentation of the path's location relative to the rest of the points.